miloulach/dieghernan.github.io/_posts/2019-05-20-Leaflet_R_Jekyll.md

 <!--/html_preserve-->

-You just have to publish your post as usual!!
+Now you just have to publish your post as usual!!

 {: .box-warning}
 **<i class="fa .fa-exclamation-triangle"> Warning:** Have you checked the YAML front matter of your `.md` file?
 Have another look, specially if you have followed my [Pro tip](#step2).